 Tip: Be sure to let us know of any scholarships or academic prizes you’ve won.

 - Mitigating circumstances

-Tip: If you didn’t get the grades you wanted, make sure you tell us if there is a good reason why not.
+Tip: If you didn’t get the grades you wanted, please make sure you tell us if there is a good reason why not.